lucee/lucee-docs/docs/04.guides/04.cookbooks/36.thread_task/page.md

 2) **Runs only once** : The thread runs only once.
 It ends at the end of the Cfthread tag or if there is an exception.

-3) **It fails when it fails** : There is no special exception handling so when the thread fails it fails unless you have Cftry,cfcatch inside the thread and you have exception handling there.
+3) **It fails when it fails** : There is no special exception handling so when the thread fails it fails unless you have Cftry, cfcatch inside the thread and you have exception handling there.

 ### Example 1 :###

 In addition to deamon (regular) threads, Lucee also supports task threads.
-The main differences is that task threads execute completely independant of the request that is calling the thread.
+The main differences is that task threads execute completely Independent of the request that is calling the thread.
 We log the thread and can re-execute it.

 This example shows a task thread.
 It is similar to the deamon thread, but we do not have the join and output of the thread because these are not allowed with a task thread.